 Contact a Colorado Springs Child Abuse Defense Lawyer for Help

 As you can see from the above, the definition of child abuse and the resultant penalties can be confusing and hinge on subtleties of the situation and how the law interprets it.
-Therefore, it is imperative to hire an attorney with the experience you need to protect your rights and ensure you get the thorough representation you deserve.
+Therefore, it is imperative to hire a child abuse attorney and law firm with the experience you need to protect your rights and ensure you get the thorough representation you deserve.

-Founding attorney Patterson Weaver has the knowledge and experience you need and will fight to give you the defense you’re entitled to in court.
+Founding attorney Patterson Weaver and his staff have the knowledge and experience you need and will fight to give you the defense you’re entitled to in court.
 A former prosecutor, Patterson Weaver heads a team of legal professionals who can keep you in the loop and potentially improve your outcome by obtaining reduced charges, reduced sentencing, and/or a sealed case at the end.
 The firm’s case results and testimonials speak to clients’ satisfaction with their representation from Patterson Weaver Law, LLC.

 If you or a loved one has been accused of child abuse, do not wait to get in touch with an attorney.
-Call today at (719) 215-8049.
+Call today at 719-264-9858 or contact us online.
 We are here to help you navigate this difficult time.